PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Telemetry.Azure.md

 Dependency tracking is also automatically initialized after initializing the service.

+You can customize how that tracking takes place by configuration (see `DependencyTrackingOptions`).
+You can also use the extensibility mechanisms provided by Application Insights (see Telemetry Initializers).

 ### Logging

 After initializing the services, logging through Application Insights (via trace records) will also be initialized but the concrete behavior will depend, as